ACCR Board

 Chief Scientist - Engagement

-Sophie is ACCR’s Chief Scientist leading our engagement and outreach and serves on our Research Committee.
-Prior to joining the team, she was the ACT Commissioner for Sustainability and the Environment.
+Sophie is our Chief Scientist leading our engagement and outreach with investors.
+She also serves on our Research Committee.
+Prior to joining the team, Sophie was the ACT Commissioner for Sustainability and the Environment.
 Sophie has published over 50 research articles on climate change and variability during her roles at the University of New South Wales, the University of Melbourne and the Australian National University.
-In 2014 Sophie was awarded a prestigious Australian Research Council DECRA Fellowship.
+Sophie was awarded a prestigious Australian Research Council DECRA Fellowship.
 From 2018, she served as a lead author on the Intergovernmental Panel on Climate Change's (IPCC) 6th Assessment Report.
-In 2019, she was named ACT Scientist of the Year.
+She was named ACT Scientist of the Year in 2019.

 Dr Graeme Ivan Pearman, AM